SummaryRead the full fact sheet

 - A child from a single-parent home who is loved and supported has no more problems than a child from a two-parent home.

-- Whether or not the child uses their free time constructively (for example, reading or playing sports) depends on discipline, family routine and quality time between parent and child – not whether the child has one or two parents living in the house.
+- Whether or not the child uses their free time constructively (for example, reading or playing sports) depends on discipline, family routine and quality time between parent and child – not whether the child has one or 2 parents living in the house.

 - The child is typically mature and responsible.